 Whipping it will actually make it go further also.

-Breakfast casserole: I think of this as clean out the refrigerator for breakfast.
+Breakfast casserole: I think of this as cleaning out the refrigerator for breakfast.
 If you have a little meat left and some veggies, add them to six scrambled eggs and top with cheese.

 Depression eggs: My friend Gretchen gave me this idea. two saltine crackers soaked in milk to one egg.
 Mix it all together and scramble.
 Her kids love it.